Tuesday, March 30, 2010

 The Bric-a-Brac Filthwyrm

-Like all 'Filthwyrms' this medium sized, snake like dragon has long, thin limbs, a narrow neck and a slim head.
-It dwells in garbage piles, sewage holes or other places where large amounts of trash are gathered.
+Like all 'Filthwyrms', this medium sized snake-like dragon has long thin limbs, a narrow neck, and a slim head.
+It dwells in garbage piles, sewage holes, or other places where large amounts of trash are gathered.
 The Bric-a-Brac is visually distinguished by it natural camouflage of alternating green, brown and greyish bands of color.
 The wings of a Bric-a-Brac, as is common for Filthwyrms, are vestigial and always pulled tight against the body.
 It is nocturnal and prefers to sleep under its trash during daylight hours.
 Even at night it appears to have a disdain for bright lights.

-The beast gets its name from its habit of not simply wallowing in humanity's waste and rubbish but collecting pieces to adorn its nest and its body, further adding to its camouflage and in some case creating an extra layer of armor.
+The beast gets its name from its habit of not simply wallowing in humanity's waste and rubbish but collecting pieces to adorn its nest and its body, further adding to its camouflage and in some cases creating an extra layer of armor.
 Its breath is a flammable, noxious gas that clings to surfaces like a sticky mist (which is how it attaches items to its skin).
 It will aim this breath at the first person carrying a lighted torch that it perceives, resulting in a dangerous, explosive cloud burst.

 The Gable Canyon Hell Kite

-Do not let the size of this creature fool you into underestimating its ferocity.
-Barely larger than a herding dog, the clay-colored Hell Kite of the dry and desolate Gable Canyon is a force to be reckoned with.
-Its 'wings' are more folds of skin, similar to those of a flying squirrel.
-Its extremely long tail (about twice the length of the body) has three sets of rudder fins making it phenomenally maneuverable, even at high velocity.
 Often, you will see its shadow on the ground before it strikes, though the image will appear to be that of a kite gently gliding high above the canyon.
 Moments later, the dragon will make a dive toward its target with incredible speed, firing off a quick, thin jet of flame before shooting back up into the sky or landing on a high outcropping.
 The foul beast will repeat this aerial 'hit and run' tactic until its opponent is dead.
 It will then descend to eat or to tear off pieces to eat in safety and privacy somewhere in the canyon crevices.
 Mostly solitary, reports of two or three attacking at once are not unheard of if food is scarce.

 The Dotted Lurking Luomber Drake

-A most curious member of the dragon family lives in the ruins of Luomber Castle, nestled high in north eastern mountains.
+A most curious member of the dragon family lives in the ruins of Luomber Castle, nestled high in North Eastern mountains.
 Rarely seen (largely because few want to visit it), this creature most often makes its presence known by its unusual call, a melodic, although near-deafening, bellow of melancholy tones.
-It only makes this powerful and moving sound during terrible storms and one the anniversary of Hansel Von Luomber's birth and tragic death.
+It only makes this powerful and moving sound during terrible storms and on the anniversary of Hansel Von Luomber's birth and tragic death.
 Some believe that Hansel, a sailor and adventurer, found the dragon as an egg and raised it.
 When a terrible storm at sea claimed the young man's life the dragon began its endless mourning.

 Many fools have attempted to pilfer the treasures of the castle since the last Luomber perished but the Drake will have none of that.
 He (it is often called he though no one knows its gender for certain) will defend the castle with every ounce of his being and is quite the formidable foe.
 The Drake has six limbs, four legs and two large wings and his forelimbs end in hands resembling a man or ape.
 Both hands and hind feet have large, curving, razor sharp claws that aid in climbing as well as combat.
 The Drake is approximately the size of an elephant, with a neck and tail half as long as its body (the tail may be a bit longer).
 Its scaly hide is a deep blue-black color, with pale blue-grey and grey-lavender spots done its neck, back and on its hind quarters.
 The smallest of these spots is the size of a thumbprint and the largest the size of a man's palm.

-In addition to its fiery breath, which is blue in color and can melt the finest armor to a pool at your feet in but one to two blasts, the Luomber Castle Drake can apparently turn invisible or at least clear as one Monk observed while assisting distant relatives with the families affairs many years ago.
+In addition to its fiery breath, which is blue in color and can melt the finest armor to a pool at your feet in but one or two blasts, the Luomber Castle Drake can apparently turn invisible or at least clear as one Monk observed while assisting distant relatives with the families affairs many years ago.
 The Monk said he felt as if he were being watched and turned to see glowing, pale lavender eyes like those of a cat, looking out at him from the face of dragon "seemingly made of water or glass.
 I saw the shape of it and I saw through it as well."

 The Drake has never attacked clergy or Luomber kin or anyone else who has approached the castle with a lack of ill intent.